Immigration health surcharge: Entrance to the United Kingdom

-People moving to the UK from outside of the Common Travel Area for longer than six months are required to pay a surcharge of £624 per year.
+People moving to the UK from outside of the Common Travel Area for longer than six months are required to pay a surcharge of £1035 per year, paid upfront for the entire visa term upon applying for a visa or visa renewal.
 The surcharge was introduced in April 2015 and has raised £175m, with 450,000 surcharges issued in the first year.
-People from the Democratic People’s Republic of Korea have to pay for this surcharge in cash only.
-It was raised from £200 to £400 a year in 2018 and later to £624.
+People from the Democratic People's Republic of Korea have to pay for this surcharge in cash only.
+It was raised from £200 to £400 a year in 2018, to £624 in 2020, and to the current rate in February 2024.
 NHS trusts may have to loan overseas recruits funds to pay these upfront costs.
-A discounted rate of £470 is charged to people under 18 as well as visitors on youth mobility visas.
+A discounted rate of £776 per year is charged to people under 18 and people on student visas, as well as visitors on youth mobility visas.
 The NHS spends an average of £470/per individual a year (the majority of which is raised from general taxation of visitors as well as residents) on treating the people who pay the surcharge.
 In 2018–2019, £251 million was collected.